Positive Response Dog Training utilizes ONLY Positive Reinforcement (Force Free) Training methods.

 If you know you are going to miss a class, you MUST follow this procedure:

-- SMS Only your name, your dog’s name, the venue you are at, the class and it’s start time to the relevant absentee line
+- SMS Only your name, your dog’s name, the venue you are at, the class and it’s start time to your trainer number, provided prior to class commencement

 (Example: John Smith – Ruby – Cleveland – Older Puppy – 6.15 Class – Away this week).

 - NO hot beverages are permitted in class during training

 - NO retractable leads or chain leads or bungee leads.

 - Do NOT bring your dog on check chains, electric shock collars, citronella or prong collars.
 We are a reward based training organisation.
 This means we work with equipment designed to do no harm to your pet and work with the same ethics used by the RSPCA and AVA.